Guide - The Best of Park City

 Après-Ski in Park City

-Après-ski represents more than post-skiing drinks—it's the transition from mountain exertion to evening relaxation, a social tradition that frames the ski day experience.
+Après-ski represents more than post-recreational drinks—it's the transition from mountain exertion to evening relaxation, a social tradition that frames the ski day experience.
 Park City's après scene ranges from slopeside casual to refined Main Street options, with something for every preference and energy level.

-Slopeside Options
+Slopeside and Mountain Base Options

 What to look for: Outdoor decks during spring skiing, when warmer temperatures and longer days make sun-soaked après sessions particularly enjoyable.
+Many feature acoustic singers, bands, and music on their decks and patios.

 Local Insight: The 3-5 PM window captures peak après energy.
 Arrive early for outdoor deck seats—once the lifts close, the best spots fill quickly with skiers transitioning from mountain to evening.